 House passes bill aimed at lowering gender wage gap

-OLYMPIA, Wash. — The Washington House passed a measure that seeks to reduce the wage gap between men and women and provide equal growth opportunities and fair treatment in the workplace.
+OLYMPIA, Wash.
+(AP) _ The Washington House has passed a bill that seeks to reduce the wage gap between men and women and prohibit employers from assigning less favorable employment opportunities to women because of their gender.